raprap100/pixel-art-paint/README.md

 View my project: https://raprap100.github.io/pixel-art-paint/

 A simple web-based pixel art drawing app built with **HTML**, **CSS**, and **JavaScript**.
-Users can create pixel art by clicking on a grid of cells, choosing colors, and saving their artwork.
+Users can create pixel art by clicking on a grid of cells and choosing colors to paint a canvas with your selected length and width.

 > ⚠️ **Work In Progress** – This project is still under development.
 Some features (like button behaviors) may not work perfectly yet.